-$^{20}$ Haaland et. al. 2023 provide a comprehensive summary of the literature in econometric measurement of information interventions.
+$^{29}$ Haaland et. al. 2023 provide a comprehensive summary of the literature in econometric measurement of information interventions.

-&lt;sup>21We use the other first moments (error in 25th percentile and error in 75th percentile) as robustness checks and find qualitatively similar results.
+$^{30}$ We use the other first moments (error in 25th percentile and error in 75th percentile) as robustness checks and find qualitatively similar results.
 The median is the main specification because it is the most intuitive as the center.
 Additionally, because the spread is the interquartile range, it encapsulates information about the 25th percentile and 75th percentile, so using the median incorporates all information we receive from each student.

-&lt;sup>22Cortes et al. (2023) finds risk aversion and confidence as the two key behavioral drivers of inefficient
+&lt;sup>31Cortes et al. (2023) finds risk aversion and confidence as the two key behavioral drivers of inefficient

 In Table 3, we show the results of our regression, and find that $\beta{3,Centrality}$ and $\beta{3,Spread}$ are both negative and statistically significant.
 In column (1), we find that the information treatment's correction of a 1% overestimation of the center of the distribution decreases the reservation wage by -0.23%; conversely, the information treatment's correction of a 1% underestimation of the center of the distribution increases the reservation wage by +0.23% (p < 0.05).
-In column (1), we also find that we find that the information treatment's correction of a 1% overestimation of the spread of the distribution decreases the reservation wage by -0.044%; conversely, the information treatment's correction of a 1% underestimation of the spread of the distribution increases the reservation wage by +0.044% (p < 0.01).
+In column (1), we also find that we find that the information treatment's correction of a 1% overestimation of the spread of the distribution decreases the reservation wage by -0.044%; conversely, the information treatment's correction of a 1% underestimation of the spread of the distribution increases the reservation wage by -0.044%; conversely, the information treatment's correction of a 1% underestimation of the spread of the distribution increases the reservation of a 1% underestimation of the spread of the distribution increases the reservation of a 1% underestimation of the spread of the distribution increases the reservation wage by +0.044% (p < 0.01).
 For robustness, we use the 25th percentile estimation error and the 75th percentile estimation error as alternate measurements of the error in centrality and find similar results.
 Robustness results can be found in Table B1.